NBISweden/module-r-intro-dm-practices/index.md

 This lesson gives an introduction to R and how to work with tidy data.
 It also include some content on literate programming.

-This lesson builds to a large extent on the data carpentries lessons "Data Analysis and Visualization in R for Ecologists" and "Intro to R and RStudio for Genomics" and to some extent also on the software carpentries lesson "Programming with R".
+This lesson builds to a large extent on the Data Carpentry's lessons "Data Analysis and Visualization in R for Ecologists" and "Intro to R and RStudio for Genomics" and to some extent also on the Software Carpentry's lesson "Programming with R".

 <!-- this is an html comment -->